fluorescens/stencilpack/README.md

 This program is offered as source code and can be built from any java 8 compiler.
 Latest java compilers can be downloaded from Oracle: follow their instructions for installation.

 # Submit Changes:
-Submit proposed changes in plaintext with file name and line numbers to project manager: james@leppek.us
+Submit proposed changes in plaintext with file name and line numbers to project manager: jamesl@leppek.us